OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Create the App Service app

 The following steps set up a basic deployment of the Office Add-in.
-There are multiple ways to configure deployment that are not covered in this documentation.
-For additional options on how you may want to configure your deployment, see [Deployment Best Practices](/azure/app-service/deploy-best-practices)
+There are multiple ways to configure deployment that aren't covered in this documentation.
+For additional options on how to configure your deployment, see [Deployment Best Practices](/azure/app-service/deploy-best-practices).

 ### Sign in to Azure